 The Pre-law concentration and related courses and support services, can provide those students interested in the law with successful preparation for law school and a career in the legal profession.
 The main elements of this preparation are training in critical and reflective thinking, analytic skills, public speaking and professional writing, research skills, and substantive knowledge of the workings of the U.S. and other legal systems.
-These can be obtained through a variety of courses and related learning experiences, but the most common path for Pre-law students is the Political Science major.
+These can be obtained through a variety of courses and related learning experiences, but the most common path for Pre-law students is the Pre-Law Concentration option in the Political Science major.

 Recommended Courses (in addition to those in the Pre-law concentration; click on “Degree Requirements” above to see the Pre-Law requirements).